Kyaw-Thiha/is-optimal-language-all-you-need/src/datahub/README.md

 - `loader.py`: Reads preprocessed splits from disk and yields `SenseSample` objects for downstream metrics.
 - `sense_sample.py`: Defines the `SenseSample` dataclass—our minimal, task-agnostic view of a sense instance.

+## Accessing Hugging Face Corpora

+XL-WSD and XL-WiC are hosted on gated Hugging Face datasets.
+Visit their pages, accept the terms, and run `huggingface-cli login` (or export `HF_TOKEN`) before calling `download.py` or the top-level `python main.py dataset` command.
+Otherwise the Hub will reject the request with `DatasetNotFoundError`.

 ## SenseSample Schema

 ```python